 NYS DWI Penalties

 Anyone who drinks and drives in New York State can expect to face severe penalties for their crime.
 The first DWI someone gets in New York is classified as a misdemeanor in most cases.
-The second DWI is a felony, if it happens within five years of when the first offense occurred.
+The second DWI is typically a felony, if it happens within a certain amount of time from when the first offense occurred.
 The third DWI within 10 years of that first offense escalates to an even more serious felony in New York, which has its own set of severe consequences.
 If you happen to get caught driving while intoxicated, then it’s beneficial to hire a DWI lawyer to provide you with sound legal advice.

 DWI Penalties in New York